-Cyber Lawyers salary is vary depends upon the given factors, i.e. qualification of the students, work experience, their licensure, whether they work in public & private sector, the agency which recruits them, whether they work with a law firm or self-employed, etc.
+Cyber Lawyers salary depends upon the given factors, i.e. qualification of the students, work experience, their licensure, whether they work in public & private sector, the agency which recruits them, whether they work with a law firm or self-employed, etc.

 In India, professional cyber lawyers earns an average pay of 6 lacs per year.
 As a fresher, you will get the salary of around 15,000 – 20,000 per year.